OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 note: The full stack trace of the root cause is available in the Apache Tomcat/7.0.56 logs.
 ```

-Below is an example of disclosure of a SQL query error, along the site installation path, that is useful to identify an injection point:
+Below is an example of disclosure of a SQL query error, along with the site installation path, that can be used to identify an injection point:

 ```text
 Warning: odbc_fetch_array() expects parameter /1 to be resource, boolean given